KocSistem/aks-workshop/labs/create-aks-cluster/README.md

-Section 1: Create AKS Cluster
+Create AKS Cluster
 ==
 Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service), we’ll use this to easily deploy and standup a Kubernetes cluster

 ## Tools
 You can use the Azure Cloud Shell accessible at https://shell.azure.com once you login with an Azure subscription.
 The Azure Cloud Shell has the Azure CLI pre-installed and configured to connect to your Azure subscription as well as **kubectl** and **helm**.

-## Instructions
+## Create the storage account

 1. Login to Azure Portal at http://portal.azure.com.